Physiotherapy / Shockwave Therapy / Ultrasound Scan / Injection Therapy

 If you suspect you have Achilles tendinopathy, you shouldn’t ignore the problem.
 Your pain may get better as you exercise; however, the exercise you are doing may be interfering with the healing process and causing further irritation.
 This can lead to your injury getting worse such that your pain does not ‘warm-up’ and you feel it throughout participation.
 If this occurs, your recovery may be prolonged and it may take a number of months for you to return to full participation.

 The assistance of a qualified professional is important in the treatment of Achilles tendinopathy.
 Initially, they can assist in the diagnosis of the problem and establishing associated factors.
+Ultrasound scanning is excellent for looking at the Achilles’ tendon.
 From their assessment, the clinician will determine an appropriate treatment plan.
 This may involve activity modification and a progressive strengthening program.
 Soft-tissue treatment such as massage may be used in the calf muscles but is generally not seen to be helpful when applied to the Achilles tendon itself.
 In presentations resistant to initial treatment, other options can be discussed such as high volume and hyaluronic acid (Ostenil Tendon) injections and shockwave therapy.